KyberNetwork/developer-portal/docs/api_abi-restfulapi.md

 ### `/buy_rate`

 (GET) Returns the latest BUY conversion rate in ETH.
-For example, if you w  ant to know how much ETH do you need to buy 1 DAI, you can use this function.
+For example, if you want to know how much ETH do you need to buy 1 DAI, you can use this function.

 **Arguments:**
 | Parameter | Type | Required | Description |